masterlau/tankswarm/README.md

 # Setup & Configuration
 ## Install Docker

-1. **Compute Instances**: You can use VM's or Bare Metal Machines to create your Docker Swarm
+1. **Compute Instances**: You can use VM's or Bare Metal Machines to create your Docker Swarm.
+I have used four (4) small AWS EC2 Instances.
+   * Docker-Swarm-Manager
+   * Docker-Swarm-Worker1
+   * Docker-Swarm-Worker2
+   * Docker-Swarm-Worker3
 2. **Network**: Ensure your nodes are on the same subnet
 3. **Ports**: Open the following ports:
     * TCP port 2377 for cluster management communications